gyoge0/zig-native-apps/README.md

 `MylibKit.Tests` runs some quick tests to ensure the library is imported properly.
 It's pretty redundant, but it's nice to have to run and quickly verify everything works.

+## Crossplatform MylibKit

+`MylibKit` is actually cross platform!
+If you wanted, you could write crossplatform UI with .NET MAUI or Avalonia, but it wouldn't be native UI.